-6.2.14.6 Special Sign Design Principles in the Sports and Entertainment Zone all Notwithstanding anything to the contrary set forth in the Inglewood Municipal Code, the following design standards shall apply to signs located within the Sports and Entertainment Zone: Structural bracing for signs or for their supporting structures may be visible if such bracing is integrated into the design 1 is a decorative feature of the sign installation. sign and (a) of the
+6.2.14.6 Special Sign Design Principles in the Sports and Entertainment Zone

+Notwithstanding anything to the contrary set forth in the Inglewood Municipal Code, the following design standards shall apply to all signs located within the Sports and Entertainment Zone:
-There shall be no limit on the size of business logos or symbols incorporated into wall signs. q

-(c) The vertical height of letters located on a marquee sign shall not be limited so long as the sign structure otherwise complies with the requirements of this Specific Plan.

-(d) A mural shall not be limited to 1,000 square feet in area and shall not require a separate design approval.
-A mural cover a maximum of one exterior building wall, or one side of a freestanding wall.
-Mural signs may have exposed illumination as neon or fiber optics) if such illumination is integrated into the design of the mural sign. may cove (such as r integrated . signage building if the stadium the ď facade on the of signs the location (e) There shall be no restrictions on the overall architectural design of the building. into the sign. in any one colors used (f) There shall be no limit on the number of
+- (a) Structural bracing for signs or for their supporting structures may be visible if such bracing is integrated into the design of the sign and is a decorative feature of the sign installation. - (b) There shall be no limit on the size of business logos or symbols incorporated into wall signs. - (c) The vertical height of letters located on a marquee sign shall not be limited so long as the sign structure otherwise complies with the requirements of this Specific Plan. - (d) A mural shall not be limited to 1,000 square feet in area and shall not require a separate design approval.
+A mural may cover a maximum of one exterior building wall, or one side of a freestanding wall.
+Mural signs may have exposed illumination (such as neon or fiber optics) if such illumination is integrated into the design of the mural sign.

-Hollywood Park Specific Plan • Adopted July 8, 2009
+(f) There shall be no limit on the number of colors used in any one sign.

-DESIGN GUIDELINES 6.3
+6.3 DESIGN GUIDELINES